Devot2025/development_amh_language/README.md

 obj var = add(1, 2);
 ```

-Here, var is declared as an obj and initialized with the result of the function add(x, y).
+Here, var is declared as an obj and initialized with the result of the function add(1, 2).

 ## 2. Function return
 ```ans